- General Info learn about drugs

 Methods for Alcohol Withdrawal and Detoxing

-Withdrawing from alcohol can be difficult, but there are medications available to moderate the physical effects of withdrawal.
-There are also oral medications available to reduce the craving for alcohol that often follows.
+Withdrawing from alcohol can be difficult, uncomfortable and, in some instances, life threatening.
+Acute alcohol withdrawal shouldn’t be attempted without professional medical guidance and monitoring.
+Supervised or medically assisted detox entails the use of specific medications to moderate the potentially dangerous physical effects of withdrawal.
+Additionally, there are also oral medications available to reduce the craving for alcohol that often follows once the initial hurdle of withdrawal has been overcome.

 Rehab and Alcoholism Treatment Options